Netflix's 'You' has proved a hit on the streaming service last Christmas, and yes, it is coming back for more. (Read our review of 'You' here.)

 What's the story with Candace?

 A lot of fans were left confused when Joe's presumed dead ex Candace rocked back up at the end of season one, particularly as that doesn't happen in the book.
-She is set to return in season 2 although we don't know too much of the specifics yet.
-However Gamble did reveal: "I can say she’s not feeling particularly disposed to be nice to Joe.
-Joe wasn’t very nice to her, and she’s not feeling all that charitably toward Joe."
+She is set to return in season 2 hell-bent on teaching Joe a lesson.
+Gamble said: "I can say she’s not feeling particularly disposed to be nice to Joe.
+Joe wasn’t very nice to her, and she’s not feeling all that charitable toward Joe."

 What cast members will be returning?